Eating, Drinking & Cooking

 Please ensure care is taken when placing a bar fridge in your room.
 If you have your own personal bar fridge (permitted to be stored in bedrooms only) please make sure that on departure this item is moved out of the residences.
 Personal fridges should not be left in the corridors/hallways/common areas.
 MRS accepts no responsibility where personal items go missing from corridors/hallways/common areas.

-Food Preparation & Services at Events
+Food preparation & service at events

 At MRS, we promote an environment where residents are actively involved within the community.
-In addition to events and functions organized by Monash Residential Services on and off site where the meals are prepared and/or provided by the MRS Food Service (at the Clayton Campus) and/or an external catering contractor, each residence often organizes smaller events where residents prepare and share food with each other.
+In addition to events and functions organised by Monash Residential Services on and off site where the meals are prepared and/or provided by the MRS Food Service (at the Clayton Campus) and/or an external catering contractor, each residence often organises smaller events where residents prepare and share food with each other.
 These events range from ‘suppers’ where groups of students work together to provide baked goods for their community, to events such as BBQs, ‘pot luck’ dinners and ‘international food nights’, where residents cook their favourite cultural foods and share these with each other.
 If a resident has food allergies and/or dietary requirements, it is important that they inform their Residential Support Team at the start of their residency so that accommodations can be made where possible.

 It is also important that residents with special dietary requirements enquire about the ingredients in the pre- prepared meal that is being served to ensure that it satisfies their dietary needs.
 At any event where the Residential Support Team or Social Committees (Hall Societies) cook and/or serve meat or other protein sources, supervision of the preparation and serving of the cooked (hot) meals will be done by a member of the team who has completed the appropriate Food Safety Training Course.

 The Halls Café opens six days a week.
-During the academic year, meals are available on a cash or EFTPOS basis from the Halls Café on the ground floor of the buildings between Howitt and Deakin Halls at the following times::
+During the academic year, meals are available on a cash or EFTPOS basis from the Halls Café on the ground floor of the buildings between Howitt and Deakin Halls at the following times:

 For opening hours please visit the Halls Cafe section of the web page